 Food

-Depending on where you’re moving or how you’re doing it (by plane, by car or rental truck), you will need to eat while on your way to your new place unless you want to pass out in the middle of the road out of hunger.
-It might just take you a few hours, but for some, it could take for a few days.
+Depending on where you’re moving or how you’re doing it (by plane, car, or rental truck), you will need to eat while on your way to your new place unless you want to pass out in the middle of the road out of hunger.
+It might just take you a few hours, but for some, it could take a few days.

-So make sure to pack up food and prepare before you start putting your kitchen in a box.
-Otherwise, fast food will be your friend and it might get too expensive along the way.
+So pack up food and prepare before putting your kitchen in a box.
+Otherwise, fast food will be your friend and might get too expensive.